Rent to Buy: What it is and How it Works?

 Rent to Buy allows buyers to rent a property for up to five years at a discounted rent.
 At the end of the rental period, you can then buy the property.
 The idea is that the money you have saved in rent over the renting period can be put towards a deposit to then buy the property.

 Rent to Buy comes under several different brand names.
-These include rent to own, rent to save, rent-save-buy, intermediate rent, try before you buy or in London, London Living Rent.
+These include rent-to-own, rent to save, rent-save-buy, intermediate rent, try before you buy or in London, London Living Rent.

-- In Wales Rent to Buy is known as Rent to Own – Wales and works in a slightly different way.
+- In Wales, Rent to Buy is known as Rent to Own – Wales and works in a slightly different way.

-- In Northern Ireland Rent to Buy is known as Rent to Own and again is different to other parts of the country.
+- In Northern Ireland, Rent to Buy is known as Rent to Own and again is different to other parts of the country.

 - Here is more information about the different schemes which operate in Scotland.

-The Advantages of Rent to Buy
+The Advantages and Pros of Rent to Buy

-The Disadvantages of Rent to Buy
+The Disadvantages and Cons of Rent to Buy

 Rent to Buy is a long-term commitment.
-If your plans or circumstances change during the Rent to Buy period you may be unable to buy the property.
+If your plans or circumstances change during the Rent to Buy period, you may be unable to buy the property.

-Rent to Buy isn’t available on every property nor in every area.
+Remember rent to Buy isn’t available on every property nor in every area.

 How Rent to Buy Works